bomba-cat/MouseLock/README.md

   - An option to swith from old right click lock now the new one
   - JSON FILES!!
 You can finally store your settings without having to redo everything
   - Mouse Lock update interval, you can basically now choose how fast your mouse refreshes every second
+  - A better Code readability, The current code is very unreadable and hard to understand but thats also part of the fact that i made this in 1 day

 I will try my best to bring these new features as fast as possible!
 If i ever see that one would be impossible then i would delete that item from the list and implement it in another update.v